hexbatch/apple-core/core-docs/step-3-scripts-remotes/remote-overview.md

 The read will only be possible when the server has answered back.
 Between the write and the server answering, the attribute holding this url will be unreadable by anyone.
 If the owner queries it, the value will be marked as (pending) or something like that.

-Multiple writes can be collected together at the token or type level.
+Multiple writes can be collected together at the element or type level.
 Then after a certain period, the server is called for each.
-Each write value is paired with the token guid in the storage, so that when the server reports back, the state of each token is updated for the read.
+Each write value is paired with the element guid in the storage, so that when the server reports back, the state of each element is updated for the read.

 So, for attribute reading and writing:
 * If the remote is configured to be only called when writing: